ThomasMertes/seed7/src/read_me.txt

              target operating system.
 If not defined pclose() is used.

-  DEFINE_WGETENV: Defined when an own implementation of wgetenv
+  DEFINE_WGETENV: Defined if an own implementation of wgetenv
                   should be used.

   os_getenv: Function to be used instead of getenv() under the